MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 ### Statuses
 **Time Remaining**
 : Self-explanatory.
-Initial time allotted appears to be passively rolling from 48 seconds and is only shown to all players when all spawn locations do not have relics on them, but might be dependent on set number.
+Initial time allotted appears to be passively rolling from anywhere from 48 seconds to 75 seconds and is only shown to all players when all spawn locations do not have relics on them, but might be dependent on set number.
 Upon timing out, respawns all relics.
 Resets to 4 seconds when one is deposited.
-Supposedly, each set after the first that has both relics picked up simultaneously gets a time extension of around 15 seconds.

 ## Rewards
 One of the following, at world drop light: